 Wednesday, July 31, 2019

-THE DAY OF NAJEWEL
+THE BOOK OF NAMES:

 I had a most horrific dream of a man who had been found dead beyond the city limits.
 He had been torn from limb to limb.
 Both arms had been cut off, one lay to the right of him and the other lay far above him.
 Both legs had been cut off, one lay to the left of him and the other lay far below him, even as his torso swam in an ever widening pool of blood.